 - manufacturing and repairment of measuring instruments,

 - exhibiting and collecting arms, etc.

 In Russia, 49 activities require special permits and licenses in order to operate.
+For some activities, such as import and export, VAT registration in Russia is required.
 The list of regulated activities includes:

 - medical and pharmaceutical activities,